matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Date.md

 ### `getDatetime()` <a name="getDatetime"></a>

-Returns the current timestamp as a string with the following format: `&#039;YYYY-MM-DD HH:MM:SS&#039;`.
+Returns the current timestamp as a string with the following format: `'YYYY-MM-DD HH:MM:SS'`.

 #### Signature